Programmer-RZ/Snake_AI/README.md

 # How to run
-Download this repository
+- Download this repository

-Install python
+- Install python

-Use pip install pygame to install Pygame into your python interpreter
+- Use pip install pygame to install Pygame into your python interpreter

-Run the main.py file with python main.py
+- Run the main.py file with python main.py

+# Development
+- Visual Studio Code
+- Python 3.9.5
+- Pygame 2.1.2